aws-powertools/powertools-lambda-python/docs/quickstart.md

     "correlation_id":"bf9b584c-e5d9-4ad5-af3d-db953f2b10dc"
 }
 ```

+We can now search our logs by the request ID to find a specific operation.
+Additionally, we can also search our logs for function name, Lambda request ID, Lambda function ARN, find out whether an operation was a cold start, etc.

 From here, we could [set specific keys](./core/logger.md#append_keys-method){target="_blank"} to add additional contextual information about a given operation, [log exceptions](./core/logger.md#logging-exceptions){target="_blank"} to easily enumerate them later, [sample debug logs](./core/logger.md#sampling-debug-logs){target="_blank"}, etc.